Skip to content

 5. Load up on vegetables

 There are many nutritious whole foods found on the menu here, including vegetables and fruits like lettuce, cilantro, tomatoes, avocado, and their fajita vegetables, a mix of red and green bell peppers with onions and oregano.
-Mirkin recommends the vegetable-filled lifestyle bowls and salads, noting that it’s a great idea to include both the greens and fajita vegetables in your order.
+Mirkin recommends vegetable-filled lifestyle bowls and salads, noting that it’s a great idea to include both the greens and fajita vegetables in your order.
 Tasca says that it’s always a good idea to load up your bowl with iron-rich, hydrating romaine lettuce.
+Just be mindful that the salad dressing can be loaded with sugar, so ask for it on the side or simply skip it.

 5. Be mindful of the sodium